 Mission

-The Hispanic Scholars Program seeks to heal divisions in the Latinx community, build bridges with non-Latinxs, and mentor and empower the next generation of Latinx leaders.
+The Hispanic Scholars Program seeks to heal divisions in the Latine/Hispanic community, build bridges with non-Latine/Hispanics, and empower generations of Latine/Hispanic leaders.

 Learn More